-Table 131: Options 55 and 124 Statements
+Table 127: Options 55 and 124 Statements

-Ontion Statement Option Keyword Parameter 55 dhcp-parameter-request-list a list of parameters, separated by ", 124 vendor-class-identifier a string indicating the vendor class identifier
+Ontion Statement Option Keyword Parameter 55 dhcp-parameter-request-list a list of parameters, separated by ", 124 vendor-class-identifier a string indicating the vendor class identifier ip dhcp restart client (615)

 - The server should reply with Option 66 attributes, including the TFTP server name and boot file name. - Note that the vendor class identifier can be formatted in either text or hexadecimal using the ip dhcp client class-id command, but the format used by both the client and server must be the same.